 A network security audit is a systematic evaluation of the security of a company’s information systems or network intermediary devices.
 The secureness of the network is evaluated using a few different sets of criteria, including measuring how well the devices conform to a set of established rules.

 A thorough security audit typically assesses the system’s physical configuration, environment, software, information handling processes, and user practices.
 Traditionally, this process uses up a lot of valuable work hours, and can easily give inaccurate results if a tiny mistake is made anywhere along the way.
 But today, thanks to IP Fabric, these audits can be done in just under an hour.

 Let’s take a look at some of the ways that IP Fabric can help you conduct a network security audit quickly.

 When it comes to successfully exporting security policies from SRX, IP Fabric gives you plenty of options.

-The very easy one is to export configuration between security zones to a text file and upload and send them to a customer.
+The very easy one is to export the configuration between security zones to a text file and upload and send them to a customer.
 But it could be time-consuming and for non-Juniper technicians or managers.
 Also, for some people, it may be difficult to comprehend all the information in the configuration file.

-Another option may be buying Junos Space software with Security Director plugin.
+Another option may be buying Junos Space software with the Security Director plugin.
 Or we could develop any customized script using Junos PyEZ library and export policies to multiple file formats.
 Both have their downsides.

 Export any policies based on any zone, recorded source, or destination IP network or address.

 Evaluate whether a policy definition conforms to established criteria, such as naming convention, correctly assigned IP networks, or logical order.